 Demand and Supply: Concept of demand, determinants of individual and market demand

-functions, elasticity of demand – price, income and cross elasticities, concept of supply,
+functions, the elasticity of demand – price, income and cross elasticities, concept of supply,

-determinants of individual and market supply functions, elasticity of supply, Equilibrium price.
+determinants of individual and market supply functions, the elasticity of supply, Equilibrium price.

-optimum combination of inputs to (i) maximize output – given cost and (ii) minimize cost –
+an optimum combination of inputs to (i) maximize output – given the cost and (ii) minimize cost –

-shape of short and long run cost curves, economies and diseconomies of scale.
+the shape of short and long-run cost curves, economies, and diseconomies of scale.